Trace

 Instant defensibility

-When a minister, CFO, or regulator asks “how do we know?”, the answer appears with the data—no special request, no panic.
+Every number can explain itself.
+When a minister, CFO, or regulator asks “how do we know?” the answer appears with the data—no special request, no panic.

 Continuous audit

 Audits transform from quarterly crises to continuous confidence.
+Inspectors query receipts instead of collecting spreadsheets.

 Operational resilience

+If part of the system fails, tokens preserve identity and policy.
 Operations slow but never lose control—because the rules travel with the process.

 Faster innovation

+Teams build faster when guardrails are built-in.
 Governance stops being the brake and becomes the track that enables speed.

-6 · Discovery: Where the Change Begins
+Where the Change Begins

+Before any code is written, Blockia runs a Discovery-as-Governance sprint.
 We identify where value, risk, and policy collide—procurement, debt, treasury, or analytics—and draft the constitution for each micro-economy:

 • Roles and thresholds